milvus-io/milvus-sdk-go/docs/index_limitations.md

 # Index Parameter Range

-Searching with most indexes that Milvus supported reuiqres specifying construction and search parameters.
-Below list the type and ranges for these parameters.
+Searching with most indexes that Milvus supported requires specifying construction and search parameters.
+Listed below are the type and ranges of these parameters.

 <table class="index_limit">
 	<thead>